vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/using-monty-in-a-custom-application.md

 Additionally, the `EnvironmentInterface` and Environment can implement specific functions to be executed at different points in the experiment, such as resetting the agent position and showing a new object or scene at the beginning of a new episode.

-To use Monty in a custom environment, you usually need to customize the `EnvironmentInterface` and `EmbodiedEnvironment` classes.
+To use Monty in a custom environment, you usually need to customize the `EnvironmentInterface` class and write a custom implementation of the `SimulatedObjectEnvironment` protocol.
 For example, if you look back at the previous tutorials, you will see that for those Habitat experiments, we've been using the `EnvironmentInterfacePerObject` and the `HabitatEnvironment`.
 The diagram below shows some key elements that need to be defined for these two classes.
 It's best to start thinking about the environment setup first, as this will force you to think through how to structure your application correctly for Monty to tackle.
 ![Key elements to define for a custom environment interface](../../figures/how-to-use-monty/defining_env_and_env_interface.png)

-### EmbodiedEnvironment
+### Environment
 The first thing to figure out is how movement should be defined in your environment.
 What actions are possible, and how do these actions change the agent's state and observations?

-If you are working with an existing environment, such as one used for reinforcement learning (for example, the Habitat environment we are using), you might just need to wrap this into the `.step()` function of your custom `EmbodiedEnvironment` class such that when `env.step(actions)` is called, an observation is returned.
+If you are working with an existing environment, such as one used for reinforcement learning (for example, the Habitat environment we are using), you might just need to wrap this into the `.step()` function of your custom `Environment` class such that when `env.step(actions)` is called, observations and proprioceptive state are returned.
 If you work with an application that isn't already set up like that, defining how actions lead to the next observation may be more involved.
 You can look at the `OmniglotEnvironmentInterface` or `SaccadeOnImageEnvironmentInterface` as examples (more details below).

 The observations should be returned as `Observations` with one entry per agent in the environment.
 Each agent should have `SensorObservations` for each of its sensors.
 For example, if there is one agent with two sensors that each sense two types of modalities, it would look like this: